JonTRichardson/mkpw/README.md

 *	Don’t use the supposedly clever tricks to come up with passwords that you can remember (e.g. substituting ‘1’ for ‘I’).

 # The (not-quite-abstract) base class
 I’m providing a base class, which I intend for a user to override with their own tailoring.
-I didn’t make it abstract, for one because I haven’t figured out how to do that in python, or if it can be done in python.
+I didn’t make it abstract, for one because I haven’t figured out how to do that in python, or if it can be done in python (Update: TODO: read https://docs.python.org/3/library/abc.html).
 Second, I want to have unit tests for the methods and I don’t want to deal with the inconvenience of abstractness.
 These decisions may change as this evolves.

 # Top-level generator
 The top-level generator randomly chooses methods and calls the methods to do their random thing.
 This generator has a sense of the “quality of the password” that it is seeking.
 “Quality” has different measures.
 As I write this, password length is the only measure that I have implement with some adjustment based on what has gone into the pw so far (increasing the target length when a word is chosen from the word list).
 The intent is for there to be additional quality measures (e.g. forcing there to be a number, upper, lower etc).

+# TODOs

+* Abstract base class: ttps://docs.python.org/3/library/abc.html
+* A very long word could result in out-of-bounds reference.
+* Some authentication systems are restricted in which special characters they take.
+* Words currently come out all lower case.
+Consider ways to get more complexity.